juliencombattelli/CForge/README.md

 FetchContent, CMake 3.21+ is required.
 Other dependencies might be needed depending on the build options and modules used.

-CForge modules installed and used through the CForgeConfig.cmake might require a different CMake version (minimum required version for some modules can be lesser or greater than 3.21) and additional software requirements might be needed.
+CForge modules installed and used through CForgeConfig.cmake might require a different CMake version (minimum required version for some modules can be lesser or greater than 3.21) and additional software requirements might be needed.